Roman Coppola

-Roman François Coppola (born April 22, 1965) is an American filmmaker and music video director.
-He is the son of Francis Ford and Eleanor Coppola, and is known for his film collaborations with Wes Anderson.
+Roman François Coppola (born April 22, 1965) is an American director.
+He is the son of Eleanor and Francis Ford Coppola, and is known for his film collaborations with Wes Anderson.

 Coppola serves as president of film company American Zoetrope.
 He is also the founder and owner of The Directors Bureau, a commercial and music video production company.

 Early life

 Roman Coppola is the son of documentary filmmaker, artist, and writer Eleanor Coppola (née Neil) and director Francis Ford Coppola.

 He and Sofia Coppola formed a production company Commercial Pictures in 1988, with funding from American Zoetrope.
 He produced three films Clownhouse, The Spirit of '76 and Ballad of a Gunfighter under the name.

 Career

 Coppola began his directing career by overseeing in-camera visual effects and second unit direction for Francis Ford Coppola's Bram Stoker’s Dracula, which garnered a BAFTA Award nomination for Visual Effects.
 He has continued to do second unit direction throughout his career, including his father's Jack, The Rainmaker, Youth Without Youth, Tetro, and Megalopolis; collaborator Wes Anderson's The Life Aquatic with Steve Zissou and The Darjeeling Limited; and his sister Sofia Coppola's The Virgin Suicides and Marie Antoinette.

 In the 1990s, Coppola established himself as an influential music video and commercial director.
 Through his production company, The Directors Bureau, he directed all four music videos for The Strokes' 2001 debut album, Is This It, as well as "12:51" for Room on Fire.
 His other music videos include clips for Daft Punk, Lilys, Moby, The Presidents of the United States of America, Ween, Green Day, and Fatboy Slim.
 His music video for Phoenix's "Funky Squaredance" was invited into the permanent collection at the New York Museum of Modern Art.
 He has also been a supporter of cousin Jason Schwartzman's musical side project, Coconut Records.

 He also directed a commercial for Levi's White Tab in 1997.

 His first feature film, CQ, premiered at the 2001 Cannes Film Festival and was well-received critically.
 Set in Paris in 1969, CQ centers on a young film editor trying to juggle his personal and professional life while simultaneously juggling a science fiction adventure and his own personal art film.
 The film holds a 66% rating on Rotten Tomatoes, based on 76 reviews.
 The site's consensus reads: "CQ is a stylish and fun homage to campy 1960s flicks".
 Metacritic gave the film a 56/100 "mixed or average" approval rating based on 26 reviews.